calliope-project/calliope/docs/examples/milp/index.md

 --8<-- "src/calliope/example_models/urban_scale/scenarios.yaml:milp"
 ```

+1. The `_REPLACE_` syntax can be used with Calliope YAML files when you want the override to completely replace the sub-dictionary rather than update parts of it.

 !!! note
     MILP functionality can be easily applied, but convergence is slower as a result of integer/binary variables.
     It is recommended to use a commercial solver (e.g. Gurobi, CPLEX) if you wish to utilise these variables outside this example model.